UPPMAX/R-python-julia-matlab-HPC/docs/matlab/interactiveMatlab.rst

 In order to run interactively, you need to have compute nodes allocated to run on, and this is done through the batch system.

-Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run Matlab, but it is possible.
+Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run MATLAB, but it is possible.

 .. warning::